 - Deloitte and you can find its privacy statement at https://www2.deloitte.com/uk/en/legal/privacy.html

-The Trustee appoints medical advisers to provide medical assessment services.
+The Trustees appoint medical advisers to provide medical assessment services.
 For example, in relation to a member who applies to retire early on the grounds of ill-health.

-In order to provide these services, the medical adviser will receive personal from the Trustee and from relevant members directly, and will hold and use this personal data for medical assessment purposes.
+In order to provide these services, the medical advisers will receive personal data from the Trustees and from relevant members directly, and will hold and use this personal data for medical assessment purposes.

-Cross Border Transfers (within and outside of the EEA)
+Cross Border Transfers (within and outside of the European Economic Area (“EEA”))

 Since National Grid operates globally, it may be necessary to transfer your personal data to other companies within National Grid which are located in other countries, including those both inside and outside of the EEA.

-For the avoidance of doubt, the European Economic Area (EEA) currently comprises the Member states of the European Union plus Norway, Iceland and Liechtenstein.
+For the avoidance of doubt, the EEA currently comprises the Member states of the European Union plus Norway, Iceland and Liechtenstein.
 All countries within the EEA, including the UK, are bound by the General Data Protection Regulation and therefore have similar standards for the protection of personal data.

 However, sometimes your personal data may need to be transferred outside of the EEA.
 Such transfers may happen, for example, where our servers or our advisers and service providers have IT systems located in jurisdictions outside of the EEA, or where you use our services and products while visiting countries outside of the EEA.